BrotherSam66/testgoreleaser/docs/references/pipeline.md

     '''
     ```

-#### Nil type
+#### Nil Type
-   nil is a special data type that means no value.
-The literal of this type is `nil`.
-When a variable is used without assignment, its value is nil
+  Nil is a special data type that means no value.
+The literal of this type is `nil`,  When a variable is used without assignment, its value is nil.

-### Compound Types
+### Compound Type

-The map type is different from the list type and the basic type.
+Map type and list type are different from the base type.
 Multiple variables can point to the same map or list object.
-When assigning a value, the memory copy of the list or map is not performed, but a reference is made.
+When assigning values, they do not make a memory copy of list or map but refer to it.

-#### Map type
+#### Map Type

-The map type is a key-value structure, only the string type can be used as the key, and the data type of the value is not limited
+Map type is key-value structure, only string type can be used as key, and the data type of value is not limited.

-It can read and write elements in the map through index expressions
+It can read and write elements in the map through index expressions.

 ```python
 a = {